European, American and French Roulette

 Odds Comparison

-fancy rouletteAs mentioned above, the use of different wheels has a significant impact on the game and it is most felt in the odds.
+fancy rouletteAs mentioned above, the use of different wheels has a significant impact on the game, and it is most noticeable in the odds.
 A game of French or European roulette has a much lower house edge than one using an American wheel.
 This is due to the extra pocket on the American version.
 On a European game, there are 37 possible outcomes.
-When you place a Straight Up bet the chance to win is 1 in 37, meaning odds 36:1.
+When you place a Straight Up bet the chance to win is 1 in 37, meaning odds of 36:1.

 However, this bet pays only 35:1 if you win it.
 The difference between true odds and casino odds is what is referred to as the house edge.
 The house edge is the statistical advantage that the casino has against its players.
-For example, if you spin the wheel 37 times you are expected to win once and lose 36 times.
-If the game paid 36:1 on a winning bet you bankroll would not suffer since every win makes up for the other 36 losses.
-However, in reality, the game pays 35:1 when you win a single number bet.
+For example, if you spin the wheel 37 times, you are expected to win once and lose 36 times.
+If the game paid 36:1 on a winning bet, your bankroll would not suffer since every win would make up for the other 36 losses.
+However, in reality, the game pays 35:1 when you win a single-number bet.

 Bet Comparison

-Roulette has some of the broadest betting options out of most, if not all, casino games.
-You can bet on specific numbers, groups of number, the color of the winning number, etc. Since there are several versions of roulette, it makes sense for there to be differences between their bets.
-For starters, European, French and American roulette feature relatively the same betting options.
+Roulette has some of the broadest betting options of any casino game.
+You can bet on specific numbers, groups of numbers, the color of the winning number, etc. Because there are several versions of roulette, it makes sense for there to be differences among their bets.
+For starters, European, French, and American roulette feature relatively the same betting options.
 Below you will find a detailed account of all of the betting options and how they differ between the popular versions.

 Straight Up